A History of Silicon ValleyTable of Contents | Timeline of Silicon Valley | A photographic tour

 A series of events in the second half of the 1950s steered the Bay Area towards the nascent computer industry.
 The defense industry was still driving a big chunk of the economy, so much so that in 1955 Stanford University merged the Applied Electronics Laboratory and the Electronics Research Laboratory into the Systems Engineering Laboratory under the direction of Fred Terman to focus on electronic warfare.
 The Cold War was proving to be a gold mine for electronics.
 NASA too opened a research center at Moffett Field in Mountain View (1958).
 New ideas for defense-related business were floating around.
 It was not easy, though, to start a new company.
 In 1955 private investors or "angels", including John Bryan, Bill Edwards and Reid Dennis (an employee of the Fireman's Fund in San Francisco), established "The Group" to invest together in promising electronics companies of the Bay Area.
 They invested their own money.

 The timing could not have been more auspicious.
-William Shockley, the inventor of the transistor, had joined Beckman Instruments, a company based in Los Angeles that was willing to open an entire research center for transistors.
+William Shockley, co-inventor of the transistor, had joined Beckman Instruments, a company based in Los Angeles that was willing to open an entire research center for transistors.
 In 1956 they opened the Shockley Semiconductor Laboratory division in Mountain View to work on semiconductor-based transistors that would replace vacuum tubes.
 The early transistors were made of germanium.
 It was only in 1954 that Morris Tanenbaum's team at Bell Labs and Gordon Teal's team at Texas Instruments both produced silicon transistors.
 The one made by Texas Instruments was the first silicon transistor to be commercially available.
 Silicon is easily found in nature (in sand all over the world), unlike germanium.
 Shockley knew it was the right direction.
 He tried in vain to convince former coworkers at Bell Labs to follow him west.
 Eventually he settled on hiring young local engineers, all of them still in their 20s: among them were Philco's physicist Robert Noyce and Caltech's chemist Gordon Moore.
 At the time the Bay Area was not a particularly place for young engineers, but Shockley could attract talents because of his Nobel prize.
 The reason transistors were so important in those days is the Cold War: had a nuclear war broken out, the USA would have fought it with weapons guided by vacuum tubes.
 The military needed something more reliable and smaller.
 Shockley was very good at assembling teams, as he had demonstrated at Bell Labs.
 Unfortunately, Just one year later, in october 1957, eight of these engineers, including Robert Noyce (from the Midwest via the MIT), Jean Hoerni (Swiss) and Eugene Kleiner (Austrian), and Gordon Moore (the one born and raised in the Bay Area) quit the Shockley Transistor Laboratories to form Fairchild Semiconductor in Mountain View, using funding from Sherman Fairchild's New York-based Fairchild Camera and Instrument thanks to the help of a young investment banker, Arthur Rock.
 It was the first venture-funded "start-up" company of the Bay Area.
 Note that 33 companies turned down the "eight traitors" before Fairchild decided to give them a chance.

 Yet again, a series of coincidences made it happen.
 Eugene Kleine's father approached its New York brokerage firm, Hayden Stone, about loaning money to the new venture.
 The case was assigned to one of their employees, Arthur Rock, who flew to California and liked the idea.
 Nobody was willing to invest in a separate company, but an existing company offered to fund them and keep them under its umbrella as an independent unit based in California, Fairchild Semiconductor.
 Rock had accidentally met Sherman Fairchild, an inventor and a very rich man.
 Sherman's father George had been a partner of Tom Watson, basically the co-founders of the modern IBM, except that Watson had a lot of children and George Sherman only one.
 Hence Sherman Fairchild had inherited the largest share of IBM stock.
 Noyce was actually the last one to join the "traitors."